On annulus presentations, dualizable patterns and RGB-diagrams: Application

-It is easy seen that a non-trivial knot satisfying the hypothesis of Theorem~\ref{thm:trivial} has unknotting number one.
-Conversely, a knot of unknotting number one has an annulus presentation which satisfies the hypothesis of Theorem~\ref{thm:trivial} by the construction given in \cite[Lemma~2.2]{AJOT}. \begin{ex} Consider the special annulus presentation of $6_3$ given in Figure~\ref{figure:annulus-pre}.
+\begin{rem} It is easy seen that a non-trivial knot satisfying the hypothesis of Theorem~\ref{thm:trivial} has unknotting number one.
+Conversely, a knot of unknotting number one has an annulus presentation which satisfies the hypothesis of Theorem~\ref{thm:trivial} by the construction given in \cite[Lemma~2.2]{AJOT}. \end{rem} \begin{rem} After submitting the first draft of this manuscript to arXiv, in \cite[Section~4.2]{Manolescu-Piccirillo}, Manolescu and Piccirillo introduced a result similar to Theorem~\ref{thm:trivial}. \end{rem} \begin{ex} Consider the special annulus presentation of $6_3$ given in Figure~\ref{figure:annulus-pre}.
 We see that this annulus presentation satisfies the condition of Theorem~\ref{thm:trivial}.
 In \cite[Section~2]{Abe-Tagami}, Abe and the author proved that $6_{3}\neq A(6_{3})$.
 Hence, by Theorem~\ref{thm:trivial}, we have $A^{-1}(6_{3})=6_{3}$.
 We can prove this fact directly (see Figure~\ref{figure:ex2}).

 \end{ex}